greg-raven/Uncommon-Sense/_posts/2009-11-04-the-tyranny-of-the-majority.md

 ---
-title: 'The tyranny of the majority'
+title: "The tyranny of the majority"
 layout: post
 categories:
 - democracy